NamanChhibbar/Toxicity-Analysis/README.md

 ### Training configurations

 Before training the model, ensure that data file paths, model parameters, and other configurations are set up correctly in `configs.py`.
 You can use the provided sample configuration file [configs-sample.py](configs-sample.py) as a template.
-Rename it to `configs.py` and update the `DATA_DIR` and `DATA_FILES` variables accordingly.
+Rename it to `configs.py` and update `DATA_DIR` accordingly.

 ## Training the model